 Who are they really?

 Comprehension doesn’t necessarily stop at learning culture.
-Cultural traits need to be deciphered from your partner’s individual traits.
+Cultural traits need to be deciphered from your partner’s individual traits; avoid thinking in terms of cultural stereotypes.
 This distinction can be hard to define, particularly if you don’t understand how they express themselves in their native language.

 How do they treat and speak to others?
 Is their directness a reflection of culture or are they just rude?
 When your passionate partner says they love you quickly, do they mean it or is it a reflection of social norms?
 Your learning path will continually evolve as you gain cultural insight.